 Will your next cruise see a fuel supplement charge?
 And what exactly is the charge anyway?
-We dive into all the details below…
+With oil prices at fresh highs, we dive into all the details below…

-If you think that it costs a lot to fill up your gas tank, imagine the fuel bill for a cruise ship.
+If you think that it costs a lot to fill up your gas tank these days, imagine the fuel bill for a cruise ship.
 Each year cruise lines spend hundreds of millions — if not billions — of dollars on keeping their ships fueled as they crisscross the world.

-In fact, in 2019 (the last full year before the health crisis), Carnival Corporation spent more than $1.5 billion on fuel for its ships.
-That comes out to more than $4 million per day across all its cruise lines.
+In fact, in 2025, Carnival Corporation spent more than $1.8 billion on fuel for its ships.
+That comes out to nearly $5 million per day across all its cruise lines.
+Royal Caribbean Group spent $1.1 billion on fuel, or around $3.1 million per day.

 But the cruise lines aren’t powerless against higher prices.
 The most obvious way to offset the higher cost is with higher cruise fares to cover the increase.
 But there is another tool that is less well-known: fuel supplement charges.